apache/activemq-artemis/docs/user-manual/en/diverts.md

 Diverts can also be configured to have an optional message filter.
 If specified then only messages that match the filter will be diverted.

+When an address has both exclusive and non-exclusive diverts configured, the exclusive ones are processed first.
+If any of the exclusive diverts diverted the message, the non-exclusive ones are not processed.

 Diverts can also be configured to apply a `Transformer`.
 If specified, all diverted messages will have the opportunity of being transformed by the `Transformer`.